HerStory

 Background

 Beth was the first child of a teenage mother, a hot blond who loved to tan and dug holes for her big belly in the sand.
-The thundering pound of the Pacific Ocean stuck forever in Beth’s psyche.
-Like her mother, Beth spent most of her childhood in foster care but unlike her mother has had the resources and time, and access to birth control to spend her adulthood healing, determined to end the cycle.
+The pound of the Pacific lives forever in Beth’s psyche.
+Like her mother, Beth spent most of her childhood in foster care but unlike her mother had the resources, time, and access to birth control to spend her adulthood healing.

-From three to six- or seven-years old Beth lived with extended family.
-One day, while her aunt or uncle yelled and smashed inside at one of her cousins, she stood outside on the sidewalk.
-Under a great tall palm tree that seemed to go up forever she would look up and up and think something like, “it can’t be like this everywhere; there is something else.”
-It was her Belle at the fountain with the blue birds and her book singing, “there must be more than this provincial life” moment.
+From three to six/seven-years old Beth lived under protective custody in kinship care with extended family.
+One day, while her aunt or uncle yelled and smashed inside, she stood outside under a great tall palm tree that seemed to go up forever.
+She would look up past its scraggly palm leaves and think something like, “it can’t be like this everywhere; there has to be something different.”
+It was her Disney Princess Belle at the fountain, blue birds flying around her head, nose in a book, “there must be more than this provincial life,” moment.

-She was removed by child welfare from that home and was moved many times to many places until she landed back in her place of birth, with a trusted aunt, in the mountains of Santa Cruz, CA. She would grow taller under the protection of the redwoods, in their magical mossy forests, full of slugs and a soft ground she would lay her cheek on for a while.
-After one failed adoption attempt, at nine years old Beth settled into a stable but emotionally abusive foster family, the youngest of six girls.
-It felt like a different kind of torture, with body shaming and all you could eat tater-tot casserole.
+She was removed by child welfare from that home and moved many times more until she landed back in her place of birth, with a trusted aunt.
+She would grow taller in the redwoods behind their rented home, their magical mossy forests, the soft ground, a safe place to lay down for a while.
+Her aunt had no intention to raise Beth and so she was put up for adoption.
+After one failed adoption attempt, at nine years old, Beth settled into a stable but emotionally and psychologically abusive foster family.
+The youngest of six girls, where love was contingent on how well they scrubbed the floors, it felt like a different kind of torture, with body shaming and all you could eat tater-tot casserole.

-Court-ordered weekend reprieves with a maternal aunt, a couple of weeks at an overnight summer camp just for foster kids, and school got Beth through that time.
-She always loved to learn and graduated high-school with a 4.0, six college credits and a full-time job at a diner.
-She went straight to Chico State University where she earned her bachelors in psychology in four years.
+Court-ordered weekend reprieves with her aunt, a couple of weeks at an overnight summer camp just for foster kids, and school got Beth through that time.
+She always loved to learn and was a bit of a class clown and theatre nerd.
+She graduated high-school with a 4.0, six college credits and a full-time job at a diner.
+She went straight to Chico State University where she earned her bachelors degree in psychology in four years.
 Later she would go on the get her masters in public administration at Boise State University, where she focused on studying the foster care system.

 Healing

-It was on a college backpacking trip that Beth began to feel that something she’d known existed but had been unable to see all those years ago.
-Soon after college she took a job on the East Coast to work in outdoor education with teens, canoeing through the Florida Everglades, backpacking the Smokey Mountains of North Carolina and portaging across the large lake system of central Maine.
+It was on a college backpacking trip that Beth began to feel that something different she’d suspected existed under that palm tree all those years ago.
+Soon after college she took a job in outdoor education with teens and moved to the East Coast.
+Beth would learn her outdoors skills canoeing through the Florida Everglades, backpacking the Smokey Mountains of North Carolina and portaging across the large lakes of central Maine.
 She experienced peace in these places and it would create in her a lasting and saving bond to nature.

 In her late 20’s Beth settled in Burlington Vermont where she found her cats, storytelling and stand-up comedy.
-Stand-up comedy and storytelling would be a foundational for Beth to begin to reconnect with the human experience, process and integrate her stories and to feel like a valued member of society.
+Stand-up comedy and storytelling would be a foundational for Beth’s long over-do reunion to the human experience and the rebuilding of her sense of self.
+The stage was always her first home.

-In her early 30’s she followed a boyfriend to Idaho, it was her “Belle goes to live in a haunted castle with a prince,” moment, except she was also the Beast.
+In her early 30’s Beth followed a boyfriend to Idaho; it was her “Belle goes to live in a haunted castle with a prince,” moment.
 She struggled with the move and the loss of community and was unable to trust her very trustworthy prince.
 With his support she began working with a childhood trauma specialist who diagnosed her with PTSD and suggested she get a copy of her court records.
 Together they processed the horrific events documented there through EMDR.
 This was a critical part of her healing journey she would not have had the resources to afford on her own.
+The relationship did not survive.

-Many more years of chronic unemployment and failed relationships would follow alongside the pursuit of all things healing: backpacking and trail work in the backcountry, stand-up comedy and storytelling, writing and medications retreats.
-As her process deepened and information became more available, Beth discovered that she has complex-PTSD, a diagnosis not currently recognized in the United States.
-It made all relationships feel impossible.
-Healing was a long, slow, painful process but little by little, mostly through failure, Beth learned and found a stable place in community and friendship.
+Many more years of chronic unemployment and failed relationships would follow alongside the pursuit of all things healing: backpacking, trail work, stand-up comedy, storytelling, writing and meditation.
+As her process deepened and information became more available, Beth discovered that she has complex-PTSD- it made any long-lasting relationship feel impossible.
+The cruel irony is that healing from c-ptsd can only really be done in relationship to others.
+It was a long, slow, painful process that was marked mostly by failure, but eventually Beth learned how to be a good friend to herself first and others and found a community in fellow artists which remains.

 Now